Index Binary Tree Problems Change Language (Farsi) Source

 Complete Binary Tree

-A binary tree where all leaves are in the last two levels, and the leaves of the last level are filled from the left.
+A binary tree in which all leaves are in the last two levels, and the leaves in the last level are filled from left to right.

 Complete Binary Tree